 DATA NOTES: The percentile of the composite risk scores.
 The composite risk scores were calculated using standardized indicators in the alcohol, tobacco, marijuana and prescription opioids (ATMO) consumption and consequence.
-Cartography: Irina Sharkova and Steve Leibenguth.
+Based on 2021 HYS data.
+CARTOGRAPHY: Irina Health Care Authority Sharkova and Steve Leibenguth.